zeid-hub/python-p3-v2-orm-properties/README.md

 ## Conclusion

-Properties control the values we assign to Python object attributes.
+Properties manage the access and mutation of attributes.
 We can use property setter methods to ensure we assign valid values prior to persisting objects to the database.

 ## Solution Code